google/skywater-pdk/docs/known_issues.rst

 The SKY130 Oklahoma State University provided standard cells library will be integrated at a future date (see `Issue #10 <https://github.com/google/skywater-pdk/issues/10>`_).

-:lib:`sky130_fd_sp_fmlt` - SKY130 Flash Build Space
+:lib:`sky130_fd_sp_flash` - SKY130 Flash Build Space
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The SRAM build space is currently empty, only a placeholder is currently provided.
+The flash build space is currently empty, only a placeholder is currently provided.

 The components of the SRAM build space compatible with OpenRAM will be released at a future date (see `Issue #4 <https://github.com/google/skywater-pdk/issues/4>`_).